elitwilson/make-it-so/README.md

 | `description` | string | Description shown in help output |
 | `script`      | string | Path to the `.ts` script to run  |

-### Dependencies
+#### Dependencies

-List external Deno modules used by the plugin:
+List external Deno modules used by the plugin in the manifest file:

 ```toml
 [deno_dependencies]